ZimGil/ngWiz/README.md

 ## Production server

+You need to make sure you built the app before running it in production mode. run `npm run build` to build the app

 Run `npm run start:prod` to start both server and client code in production mode

 ## Create a global link to ng-wiz